 Are you a meat lover in the Land of Eternal Spring?
 If so, here’s an expat gringo’s guide to meat in Guatemala to help you at the market or in the steakhouse.

-A friend once said if North Americans had to buy meat the way they sell it in the Mercado Municipal in Antigua Guatemala, the number of vegetarians would triple overnight.
+A friend once said that if North Americans had to buy meat the way they sell it in the Mercado Municipal in Antigua, Guatemala, the number of vegetarians would triple overnight.

 In the rear of the butcher section, there are vendors selling only the offcuts.
 Hearts, stomachs, kidneys, livers, and intestines.
 And also the primary ingredient of the classic Guatemalan dish revolcado: pig’s heads and pig or cow spleens.

-Should someone desire to buy, say, a cut of beef, he or she would be wise to first become familiar with the various cuts of meat on offer.
+Should you wish to buy, say, a cut of beef, you’d be wise to first become familiar with the various cuts of meat on offer.

-Due to a traditional lack of ovens in many houses, most cuts on offer are almost paper thin.
-This enables easy cooking on the small charcoal grills common to more humble houses.
+Due to a lack of ovens in many homes, most cuts on offer are almost paper thin.
+This enables easy cooking on the small charcoal grills common to Guatemalan households.

-Outside high-end restaurants and steakhouses like Hector’s Bistro or Ni-Fu Ni-Fa, you will not find meat cuts familiar to North Americans or Europeans.
-Here they piece the animals out in a different way.
+Outside of the high-end restaurants and steakhouses like Hector’s Bistro or Ni-Fu Ni-Fa, you won’t find meat cuts familiar to North Americans or Europeans.
+Here, they piece the animals out in a different way.

 The Spanish word “carne” refers to meat in general.

-Often though, carne and beef are used interchangeably in Central America.
-Carne de res is the proper term for beef though, so if unsure about what specific animal is in your sandwich or stew, this is what will tell you.
+Carne and beef are used interchangeably in Central America.
+Carne de res is the proper term for beef, though, so if unsure about what specific animal is in your sandwich or stew, this is what will tell you.